jstan12/Auto-Certbot/README.md

+### Intro
-- Scripted creation/renewal for Let's Encrypt Certbot.
-- Conf file must be completed before using.
-- Downloads certificates to machine where script is ran.

-- Uses port 80 on server
+Scripted creation/renewal for Let's Encrypt Certbot.
+Conf file must be completed before using.
+Downloads certificates to machine where script is ran.
+Uses port 80 on server.

-- Tested on Ubuntu 18.04 LTS
+Tested on Ubuntu 18.04 LTS

 ### Configuration Example (conf)